flajann2/jeweler/README.markdown

 [![Coverage Status](https://coveralls.io/repos/flajann2/juwelier/badge.png)](https://coveralls.io/r/flajann2/juwelier)
 [![Dependency Status](https://www.versioneye.com/ruby/juwelier/2.0.0/badge.png)](https://www.versioneye.com/ruby/juwelier/2.0.0)

+ "Juwelier" is pronounced "you-ve-LEER" (with German inflection! :))

  Note that his has been forked from the old Jeweler by Josh Nichols due to lack of maintenance.
 I need this to work alread with the latest Ruby, so I've taken it over.
 All is cool because